jeremy-block/Local-LLM/README.md

 2. Install the required Python package:
     ```sh
-    pip install ollama
+    pip install -r requirements.txt
     ```

 ## Usage

-1. Ensure the Ollama server is running.
+1. Ensure the Ollama server is running (run `ollama` in your command line and you should see the help text about how to use it).
 The script will attempt to start the server if it is not already running.

 2. Run the script with a prompt:
     ```sh